 Cultural and morphological characteristics of fungal isolates from Rice ‘Igbemo cultivar’, Maize (Zea mays), and Groundnut (Arachis hypogaea) in Ekiti: The morphological characteristics of isolates from rice (Igbemo cultivar).
 Aspergillus spp., Rhizopus stolonifer, Mucor mucedo, and Penicillium citrinum were predominant in all the food samples.
 Neurospora crassa and Botrytis cinerea were predominant on rice and maize samples.
 However, Aspergillus parasiticus and Fusarium oxysporum were predominant only on the rice samples as shown on Table 2.

 Frequency of occurrence of fungal colonies: Eleven (11) general of isolates were obtained from the samples.
 These isolates were found in all the samples.
-Aspergillus flavus has the highest number of occurrence which is 31 among the aflatoxins producing fungi while Fusarium has the least value of 2.
-On the On the other hand, among the non aflatoxins producing fungi, Rhizopus spp. has the height value of 47 while Neurospora spp has the least value as seen in Table 3.
+Aspergillus flavus has the highest number of occurrences which is 31 among the aflatoxins producing fungi while Fusarium has the least value of 2.
+On the other hand, among the non-aflatoxins producing fungi, Rhizopus spp. has the highest value of 48 while Neurospora spp has the least value as seen in Table 3.

 Molecular identification of isolates: Three of the four isolates were identified molecularly as Aspergillus flavus, while one was Trichoderma vridie, according to Table 4 molecular identification of four isolates with various accession numbers.